Our Facebook Page Our Pinterest Page Our Instagram Page Our Youtube Page

 The Dublin Convention Center

-The Convention Centre is located in the Dublin Docklands area of the city.
-The Convention centre overlooks the River Liffey at Spencer Dock.
+The Convention Centre is located in the Dublin Docklands area of the city, and overlooks the River Liffey at Spencer Dock.
 It was designed by the Irish-born American architect Kevin Roche.
 Construction started in 1998 and the building opened in 2010.

 Since its opening in 2010, the center has played host to a diverse range of conferences, exhibitions, concerts, and gatherings.
 Its state-of-the-art f acilities cater to both large-scale corporate events and cultural performances, drawing participants from around the world.
 The center's strategic location offers stunning views of the river and the city, enhancing the overall event experience.